 As a self-taught designer I see my creative journey in Buddhist terms: an endless road forward approached one step at a time.

 How you deliver your message is just as important as the message itself.
 Pretty words and a clever turn of phrase won’t fix a muddy story that’s lacking clarity, direction, and reason for us to care.
 But even a great story can get lost in a sea of confusing language and tortured phrasing.
 With even the most technical ideas and jargon laden copy, there still needs to be a dramatic arc - we crave a beginning, middle and end because we need our stories to take us on journeys.

 Whether writing copy or editing existing content, I’m adept at helping my clients get their message across.
 I have experience in crafting stories from directed interviews, by distilling (or expanding) existing content and through sheer invention alone.

 Everyone loves to talk about what’s important to them - but not everyone enjoys doing so in front of a camera.
-When conducting interviews I aim to make subjects feel comfortable, and let them know that we are engaging in conversation instead of interrogation.
+When conducting interviews I aim to make subjects feel comfortable, and let them know that we are engaging in conversation not interrogation.
 When the flow comes naturally and willingly, it’s easy to find clarity, depth and passion.
-And to help make that happen, I carefully craft questions that are designed to spur thought and direct the flow of ideas not to elicit simplistic or forced answers.
+And to help make that happen, I carefully craft questions that spur thought and direct the flow of ideas as opposed to eliciting simplistic or forced answers.